rigljs/rigl/README.md

 </r-menu>
 ```

 Since the details of the *Shadow DOM* will not be available for processing by the *Router*.
-[More ...](https://javascript.info/shadow-dom-events)
+[More...](https://javascript.info/shadow-dom-events)

 If you still need to create a closed component, you will need to transfer the *Router* to it, and assign the element containing links instead of the *Document* object by default: